aallam/aallam.github.io/_posts/2018-11-23-java-8-interface-methods-for-android.md

 We get a lot of output (the full output can be found [here][3]).

 ## Default Methods
-First we find the following output:
+Firs, we find the following output:
 ```
 Class #0            -
   Class descriptor  : 'LJava8$Logger-CC;'